 Tune into the moment.

-My mentor always tells me to “pay attention to the moment,” whether I’m asking him how to be happy or how to reduce my anxiety.
+My mentor always tells me to pay attention to what I am doing in the moment, whether I’m asking him how to be happy or how to reduce my anxiety.
 Here’s what he means (in my own words):

 And of course, no one sums up presence and being present as eloquently and perfectly as the master, Eckhart Tolle: